miekg/skydns2/README.md

 The name `local.dns.skydns.local.` is fixed, i.e. you can retrieve the Host Local Value by querying for `local.dns.<your domain>`.

+#### Groups

+Groups can be used to group set of services together.
+The main use of this is to limit recursion, i.e. don't give back *all* records, but only a subset.
+Say that I have configuration like this:

+    /skydns/local/domain/
+    /skydns/local/domain/a - IP1
+    /skydns/local/domain/b - IP2
+    /skydns/local/domain/subdom/
+    /skydns/local/domain/subdom/a - IP3
+    /skydns/local/domain/subdom/b - IP4

+And you want `domain.local` to return (IP1, IP2) and `subdom.domain.local` to return
+(IP3, IP4).
+For this the two domains, need to be in different group.

 ## Implementing a custom DNS backend

 The SkyDNS `server` package may be used as a library, which allows a custom